roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 _[GCP](http://cloud.google.com/) projects must have globally unique names so ours are prefixed with `bw-`_

-The directory structure is composed of a Names, Deployments, and Components:
+The directory structure is composed of Names, Deployments, and Components:

 * Name is the GCP Project name
 * A Deployment is a logical collection of software